Frequently Asked Questions

 Midwives are trained to handle certain complications at home, and to recognize complications that require a hospital transport.

-Throughout labor, we'll be monitoring the baby using a fetal doppler.
+Throughout labor, we'll be intermittently monitoring the baby using a fetal doppler.
 This allows us to listen to changes in the baby's heart rate so that he or she can let us know how they're doing.
 If we begin hearing changes that baby isn't tolerating labor, we'll transport to the hospital for delivery.
 During a transport, someone from our team will be notifying the receiving hospital and sending a copy of your medical record.
 In most situations, your primary midwife will accompany you to the hospital and stay until baby is born.
-After discharge from the hospital, we will resume your postpartum care as previously planned!
+After discharge from the hospital, we will resume your postpartum care as previously planned.

 Every member of our team is also certified in Neonatal Resuscitation as well as Adult & Infant CPR for Healthcare Providers.
 Resuscitation equipment & oxygen is available at every delivery in case of emergency.We are also licensed to carry certain medications such as Pitocin and Cytotec in the event of a Postpartum Hemorrhage.

-At your consultation with us, we'll discuss in-depth our protocols for handling complications and what a hospital transport looks like.
+At your consultation with us, we'll discuss more in-depth our protocols for handling complications and what a hospital transport looks like.

 What type of supplies do I need to provide?